UTAid/TAidBackend/doc/set_up.rst

   - Now going to ``http://127.0.0.1:8000/api/v0/docs/`` will show the operations available to the rest api

+- ``http://127.0.0.1:8000/calender-list/`` will take to the calender page.
+If there are no hyperlinks available, create an event (can be found in lecture, tutorial, practical).

 Testing
 ~~~~~~~~
 Run ``python3 manage.py test``